brucemack/brucemack.github.io/ampersand/index.md

 the caller.
 * The caller puts the token into the IAX2 NEW message that is used to connect to the target node.
-Judging from the extensions.conf file, I'm pretty sure this token gets placed into the USERNAME (0x06) information element of the NEW message:
+Judging from the extensions.conf file, I'm pretty sure this token gets placed into the USERNAME (0x06) information element of the NEW message.
+This is the relevant configuration statement:

         exten => s,n,Set(RESP=${CURL(https://register.allstarlink.org/cgi-bin/authwebphone.pl?${CALLERID(name)})})